robosub-ucr/LeviathanAUV/docs/sub-setup/automation-onboarding.md

 - [ ] Gazebo (refer to documentation for help)

 ## 2. Creating another catkin workspace

+**vm password:** robosub2024

 In order to complete this onboarding task, we need to create a separate catkin workspace that does not conflict with our main robosub workspace.
-Please follow the steps bellow carefully in order to complete this step.
+Please follow the steps below carefully in order to complete this step.
 1. Open a new terminal window and make sure you're in the home directory.
 2. Create a new catkin directory
 ```bash